ianclawson/Delta-iPac-Edition/README.md

 # Delta (iPac Edition)

 <p align="center">
-  <em>(a Fan-build of Delta, an all-in-one classic video game emulator for non-jailbroken iOS devices.
-Check the Releases tab for the IPA)</em>
+  <em>(a Fan-build of Delta, an all-in-one classic video game emulator for non-jailbroken iOS devices)</em>
 </p>

 ## -- About